rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 -  Change the time range to "last 60 minutes" (time picker is just to left of blue search icon)
 -  Run the search by clicking the blue search button icon or pressing enter in the search window.

-You will now see Messages returned in the Messages Tab and fields in the Field Browser.
+You will now see Messages returned in the **Messages Tab** in the right pane, and fields in the **Field Browser** in the left pane.
 ![](./images/search_result.png)

 - In the "message" column note how the [UI formats the logs as JSON events](https://help.sumologic.com/docs/search/get-started-with-search/search-basics/view-search-results-json-logs/) to make them more readable.
+- Underneath the Message you can see the key metadata values like host, category (_sourcecategory) and index (also known as _index or _view).
+If you click on the index value under the messge it will update your query with the new scope.
+This is a easy way to add metadata to the current query.
 - You can right click on JSON key or values to bring up menu quick actions for working with the logs such as 'Copy Message' or 'Parse the selected key'
 - You can click 'view as Raw' to see the raw JSON formatted message
 - There are other UI options to expand/collapse JSON